tascott/goodtechtab/README.md

 Mockup a dashboard, use existing news sites as inspiration

-What else can go on the dashaboard? a job openings count?
+What else can go on the dashboard? a job openings count?

 layoff charts? - find here https://www.trueup.io/layoffs (use a scraper if I can't get stats, one that actually opens and views the page)

 See perplexity pdf

-RSS Job feeds - (maybe for the client extension?) https://weworkremotely.com/remote-job-rss-feed
+RSS Job feeds - (maybe for the client extension?) - hackernews has no content, can use api https://github.com/HackerNews/API https://weworkremotely.com/remote-job-rss-feed